INF1NUM/APKToolGUI/README.md

 ##### Q: How to reset?
 A: Simply delete the config.xml file

+##### Q: Why this tool is a virus?
+A: It just a false positive, anti-virus always flag tools/softwares like this.
+Don't believe what your anti-virus are telling you

 # Development
 Use Visual Studio 2019 and above.
 NET Framework 4.8 SDK is required